Adrian Amos

-Adrian Gerald Amos Jr. (born April 29, 1993) is an American football strong safety who is a free agent.
-He played college football at Penn State, and was selected by the Chicago Bears in the fifth round of the 2015 NFL Draft.
+Adrian Gerald Amos Jr. (born April 29, 1993) is an American professional football safety.
+He played college football for the Penn State Nittany Lions, was selected by the Chicago Bears in the fifth round of the 2015 NFL draft.
+He has also played in the NFL for the Green Bay Packers, New York Jets, and Houston Texans.

-Early years
+Early life

 Amos attended Calvert Hall College High School in Towson, Maryland.
 He was rated by Rivals.com as a three-star recruit.
 He originally committed to play college football at the University of Connecticut.

 College career

 Amos played at Penn State from 2011 to 2014.
 As a true freshman, he played in all 13 games as a cornerback and on special teams.
 He recorded seven tackles and an interception.
 As a sophomore in 2012, Amos started all 12 games and recorded 44 tackles and two interceptions.
 As a junior in 2013, Amos again started all 12 games, splitting time between cornerback and safety.
 He finished the year with 50 tackles, one interception and 2.5 sacks.
 As a senior, he again started all 13 games, recording 42 tackles and three interceptions.